hmrc/mtd-itsa-vendors-roadmap/source/documentation/apis.md

 These changes are expected to be deployed in December 2025.

-Version numbers will be added once the scope for the release and the associated release date are confirmed.

 | API(s) | Change | [Breaking?](#def_br) | [Tax years](#def_ty) | [Affects quarterly updates?](#def_aqu) | [Usable in year?](#def_uiy) | [Deploy to Sandbox](#def_dep) |
 | :---- | :---- | :---- | :---- |:---------------------------------------| :---- | :---- |
 | [Individuals Employments Income](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-employments-income-api/) (V2)  | Student Loan BIK –<br> a change to ensure the payrolled BIK are excluded from student loan calculations | No  | 25-26+ | No                                     | Yes  | September 2025 (deployed) |